nondejus/AwesomeUnityCommunity/README.md

 * [CSharpatron](https://www.assetstore.unity3d.com/en/#!/content/20232) - Automatically convert scripts from UnityScript to C# without breaking existing game objects. :moneybag:
 * [GitHub for Unity](https://unity.github.com/) - The new GitHub for Unity extension brings the GitHub workflow and more to Unity, providing support for large files with Git LFS and file locking.
 * [Scene View Bookmarks](https://github.com/mminer/scene-view-bookmarks) - Editor extension to bookmark and later recall scene views.
-* [SnazzyGrid (Paid)](https://www.assetstore.unity3d.com/en/#!/content/19245) - Makes it easy to manage positions of assets in the scene with easy to use snapping tools and many more features to improve the scene creation workflow.
+* [SnazzyGrid](https://www.assetstore.unity3d.com/en/#!/content/19245) - Makes it easy to manage positions of assets in the scene with easy to use snapping tools and many more features to improve the scene creation workflow. :moneybag:
-* [UniMerge (Paid)](https://www.assetstore.unity3d.com/en/#!/content/9733) - Editor extension for merging scenes and prefabs, also integrates with VCS.
+* [UniMerge](https://www.assetstore.unity3d.com/en/#!/content/9733) - Editor extension for merging scenes and prefabs, also integrates with VCS. :moneybag:
 * [UnityIconCustomizer](https://github.com/makoto-unity/UnityIconCustomizer "You can customize your app icon with this.
 Like adding version number, 'BETA' and so on.")
 * [UnityMemoryMappedFile](https://github.com/sh-akira/UnityMemoryMappedFile "")
 * [AutoIconBuilder](https://github.com/negipoyoc/UnityAutoIconBuilder "")